 If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.
 But if you show favoritism, you sin and are convicted by the law as lawbreakers.

 Scripture--alone--is reason enough to tip our servers well, but there are practical reasons why it should be done.
-Here are four practical reasons why Christians should be above-average restaurant tippers:
+Here are three practical reasons why Christians should be above-average restaurant tippers:

 It Strengthens Our Credibility as the Church